Amrtamer711/AI-Cybersecurity-Project/README.md

 ## Evaluation:

 - Models were tested on a held-out test set.
-- Robustness was assessed through adversarial testing with:
+- Robustness was assessed through adversarial testing with similar character replacements, casing and symbol addition and random Unicode character replacement.
--- Similar character replacements.
--- Casing and symbol addition.
--- Random Unicode character injections.